IntegratedMind19/BTC-Volatility-Forecast/Phase 3/knowledge_base/confidence_and_limitations.md

 The confidence index reflects how reliable the forecast is, by considering multiple internal indicators.
 It is not a probability such that the forecast is accurate.

-Greater condifence index generally indicates:
+Greater confidence index generally indicates:
 - Strong agreement within the Random Forest Model
 - Stronger persistence of recent volatility